 I couldn't believe it and started doing research.
 In fact, I found the fact confirmed with slightly different numbers from different sources.
 The bottom line was that I realized that 5 percent of the people in the world are successful in what they do, and 95 percent of the people struggle more or less through life until it ends.
 This realization reinforced my belief in a bad and unjust world.
 And now that I had it in black and white, this realization frightened me deeply.
 I was pretty sure, actually very convinced, that the world was bad and unfair, but somehow I just didn't want to accept it.
 Something stirred in me, a kind of resistance spread.

-In retrospect, these must have been the fighting genes that my mother had bequeathed to me, because she also defended herself for a lifetime against everything that she felt was unfair.
-I remembered her stories of how she led women's movements in Switzerland at the end of the 60s and how she campaigned for women's voting rights, which was not enshrined in law until 1971.
-She had always worked for justice, not just for women, but for everyone.
-And what did I do?
-I sat there and felt my age lying heavily on my shoulders, but maybe it was just the 45 kg overweight that I felt.
+In retrospect, these must have been the fighting genes that my mother had bequeathed to me, because she defended herself all her life against everything that she believed was unjust.
+I remembered her stories of how she led women's movements in Switzerland at the end of the 60s and campaigned for the right to vote for women, which was only enshrined in law in 1971.
+She had always stood up for justice, not just for women, but for all people.
+And what did i do I sat and felt my age weigh heavily on my shoulders, but maybe it was just the 45 pounds overweight that I felt.

 Is the world really unfair and why?